Cristina Yang: Reviews

-The friendship between Cristina Yang and Meredith Grey was perhaps one of the most beloved elements of the series, described as one of the best female friendships on television.
-Aisha Harris of Slate called their relationship The Best Female Friendship on TV, adding that Shonda Rhimes created one of the most nuanced and realistic portrayals of female friendship.
-Samantha Highfill of Entertainment Weekly similarly praised their bond, stating, "They don't try to be.
+The relationship between Meredith and Cristina has been highly acclaimed and been a highlight of the show.
+Mark Perigard of the Boston Herald considered the friendship to be "the secret-core of Grey's".
+Aisha Harris of Slate called their relation The Best Female Friendship on TV adding that "With those two characters, showrunner Shonda Rhimes and her team of writers created one of the most nuanced and realistic portrayals of female friendship on television."
+Samantha Highfill of Entertainment Weekly called Meredith and Cristina the best female friends on TV because "They don't try to be.
 There's nothing fake about them, which is a rarity in how female friends are portrayed on television."
-She even referred to them as "soulmates."
-Margaret Lyons of Vulture also highlighted their friendship, calling it the "dream BFF relationship" and noting that it was often more central to the show than the romantic relationships depicted.
+She further went on to call them 'soulmates', "And even though they'd never dare get sappy enough to say it, they're soulmates.
+Margaret Lyons of Vulture called the friendship "dream-BFF-relationship." and the primary focus of the show, "One of the series' calling-cards has been its depiction of female friendship and particularly the primacy that friendship enjoyed over romantic relationships."

-Upon Oh's exit from the series in season 10, E! wrote, "In Grey's Anatomys 10-year history, the doctor-duo has been through a lot together: weddings, deaths, bomb-threats, drownings, shootings, plane-crashes, superstorms, you name it, they've lived (and danced) through it." and added, "And with the 3 words, "You're My Person", Meredith Grey and Cristina Yang solidified their status as the small screen's best best-friends ever."
+E! at the time of Sandra Oh's exit wrote, "In Grey's Anatomys 10-year history, the doctor-duo has been through a lot together: weddings, deaths, bomb-threats, drownings, shootings, plane-crashes, superstorms, you name it, they've lived (and danced) through it." and added, "And with the 3 words, "You're My Person", Meredith Grey and Cristina Yang solidified their status as the small screen's best best-friends ever."